mikkosilvfi-cryptob/bvideoconverter/README.md

 ### 4. Run the installer script

-Then to install from the script run in terminal:
+Then to install from the script run in terminal in the same directory where you downloaded it:

 ```bash
 sudo ./bvcinst.sh